myappsngames/SNHU-CS330_Computational-Graphics-and-Visualization/README.md

   * Design Patterns: I've explored design patterns like Model-View-Controller (MVC) to organize and structure my code.
 This has helped me create more modular and reusable code.
   * Problem-Solving: I've developed stronger problem-solving skills by breaking down complex problems into smaller, more manageable subproblems.
 This has enabled me to approach challenges with a systematic and logical mindset.
   * Iterative Design: I've learned the importance of iterative design, which involves continuously refining and improving my designs based on feedback and testing.
 This has helped me create higher-quality software.

+The design process I followed for my project work:
+  * Define The Problem
+  * Conduct Research
+  * Generate Ideas
+  * Evaluate and Select
+  * Create Prototypes
+  * Refine and Iterate
+  * Implement and Test
+  * Launch and Evaluate

 ### 2. How do I approach developing programs?
    * What new development strategies did you use while working on your 3D scene?